ONLYOFFICE/docspace-api-sdk-python/docs/RoomsApi.md

 Create a third-party room

-Creates a room in the \"Rooms\" section stored in a third-party storage.
+Creates a room in the "Rooms" section stored in a third-party storage.

 ### Example